MatSFT/MicrosoftTeamsLearningChallenges/Challenge5.md

 ## Background

-Games tend to get very competitive; winners like to brag about winning and losers want to beat the winners.
+Games tend to get very competitive; winners like to brag about winning and losers want to become winners.
 No game would be complete without a way to search and share your "service record" with your friends.
-The service record is essentially your global gameplay statistics.
+The service record is your global gameplay statistics.
 The three outcomes in "rock", "paper", "scissors" are win, tie, and loss so the service record should contain these three totals.

 Messaging Extensions are a great way to share data between users.